lando/lando/docs/config/events.md

 It's fairly straightforward to add events to your [Landofile](./lando.md) using the `events` top level config.

-Note that due to the nature of events eg automating steps that the *user* usually runs all event commands are run as "you" and do not have `sudo` or `root` access.
+Note that due to the nature of events, eg. automating steps that the _user_ usually runs, all commands are run as "you" and do not have `sudo` or `root` access.

 ### Default commands

-By default event commands will run on the `appserver` service which **may not exist** if you are not using one of Lando's [recipes](./recipes.md) as a starting point for your Landofile.
+By default, event commands will run on the `appserver` service which **may not exist** if you are not using one of Lando's [recipes](./recipes.md) as a starting point for your Landofile.

 ```yaml
 events: